 The GSA Schedule Acquisition Process From Start to Finish

-The process of acquiring a General Services Administration (GSA) Multiple Award Schedule (MAS) contract can be an intimidating one and, like anyone setting out on a new journey, you probably have a lot of questions, such as:
+The process of acquiring a General Services Administration (GSA) Multiple Award Schedule (MAS) contract can be an intimidating one.
+Given the recent Executive Order (EO) directing most federal procurement activities under GSA’s management , it’s expected that the MAS program will experience an increase in opportunities as a result.
+Thus, you may be interested in acquiring a GSA Schedule contract to participate in this expected growth, and, like anyone setting out on a new journey, you probably have a lot of questions.

-In this blog, we’ll help you understand what the process looks like from the initial steps before you prepare an offer to post-award of your GSA Schedule contract, so you know exactly what you’re getting into.
+In this blog, we’ll help you understand the Schedule acquisition process from the initial steps to post-award actions for your new GSA Schedule contract.

 Before You Prepare a GSA MAS Offer

-There are several steps you’ll need to take before you begin preparing your MAS offer to send to GSA.
-The first thing you need to do is ensure your company is eligible to submit an offer to GSA.
+There are several steps you’ll need to take before you begin preparing your proposal.
+The first thing you need to do is ensure your company is eligible to submit an offer to GSA, which includes but is not limited to the following factors: time in business, past performance, and Trade Agreements Act (TAA) compliance.

-Once you have determined you are able to sell to the government through a GSA Schedule, the next step you’ll want to take is to make sure your company is registered in the System for Award Management (SAM).
-Once you register in SAM, you will receive a Unique Entity ID (UEI) which you will need to present in various documentation.
+The next step is to make sure your company is registered in the System for Award Management (SAM) or complete the registration process.
+You will receive a Unique Entity ID (UEI) by registering in SAM, which you will need to present in various documentation during the proposal process.

 It’s also important to determine where your products or services fit under the GSA MAS structure.
-GSA uses Special Item Numbers (SINs) to categorize all the products and services available on the Schedules program.
+GSA uses Special Item Numbers (SINs) to categorize similar products and services available to purchase.

 Preparing the GSA MAS Offer

-The offer consists of three sections, the administrative, technical, and pricing sections, which we are going to review one at a time, as they are quite extensive.
+Overall, the offer consists of three sections — administrative, technical, and pricing — which we are going to review one at a time.

 Administrative Section

-The administrative section includes mostly background information and certifications that GSA requires from your organization.
+The administrative section is just how it sounds—you will provide mostly background information and certifications that GSA requires.
 Notable pieces of the administrative section include:

-- Pathways to Success and Readiness Assessment – You must confirm that you have read and completed both of these trainings.
-They are set up to help you understand how a GSA Schedule works and what is involved in becoming a GSA contractor.
+- Pathways to Success Training and Readiness Assessment: You must confirm that you have read and completed both items.
+This training and assessment are designed to help you understand how a GSA Schedule works, the offer process, and what is involved in becoming a GSA contractor.

-- Agent Authorization Letter – required if you are utilizing any consultant on the offer.
-This allows the consultant to be present in negotiations and submit the offer on your behalf.
+- Agent Authorization Letter: Required if you are utilizing any consultant or third party to assist with the offer.
+The signed letter allows the consultant to be present in negotiations and submit the offer on your behalf.

-- Financials – you must provide your Income Statement and Balance Sheet from the last 2 years or a suitable alternative if your company is less than 2 years old and qualifies for the Startup Springboard Program.
-GSA reviews these documents to ensure the offeror is financially stable, and any negative balances must be explained in an additional narrative.
+- Financials: At minimum, you will need to provide an Income Statement and Balance Sheet for the previous two years.
+If your company is less than two years old and qualifies for the Startup Springboard Program, you can provide alternative documentation that demonstrates financial responsibility.
+Any negative equity or income must be explained in an additional narrative.

-- Certificate of Registration in the System for Award Management – you must be registered in the SAM to be awarded a GSA contract.
-It’s important to ensure the NAICS codes listed in your SAM registration match the SINs you are pursuing.
-It’s also vital that the legal name and organization size you represent to GSA in the offer match your SAM registration.
+- System for Award Management (SAM) Registration: You must be registered in SAM to be awarded a GSA Schedule contract.
+The NAICS codes listed in your SAM account must include the NAICS Codes corresponding to the SINs you are pursuing.
+It’s also vital that the legal business name and business size you represent to GSA in the offer match your SAM registration’s disclosures.

 Technical Section